Tokyo family offices · Cross-border positioning

 What Japanese governance discretion costs in America.

 • Marunouchi, Otemachi, and Roppongi-adjacent prestige does not translate.
-Japanese corporate-tier addresses, keiretsu adjacencies, and zaibatsu lineage are not signals the New York or San Francisco reader can verify or place against their own reference set.
+Japanese corporate-tier addresses, keiretsu adjacencies, and zaibatsu lineage are not signals the New York or San Francisco buyer can verify or place against their own reference set.

 • JPY-indexed track records, Japanese-denominated multi-generation histories, and TSE filings.
-The US co-investor has to convert and re-contextualise before the result can register, and most will not finish the translation before the reading frame closes.
+The US co-investor has to convert and re-contextualise before the result can register, and most will not finish the translation before the evaluation frame closes.

 • Absence of US-peer-set references on the operating brand.
 The portfolio company never names the American firms it competes with, co-invests alongside, or sells into, and the US allocator has no comparison axis on which to place it.